AdityaPradhan1/Nokia_Bell_Labs-MIT_Manipal-ROS_Mapping_Platform/README.md

 ```

 ### 4. Gazebo
-Version 9 was used in the project
+Version 9 was used in this project
 ```shell
  curl -ssL http://get.gazebosim.org | sh
 ```